jeportie/42_student/README.md

 # PASSING A POINTER BY REFERENCE

 Example : ft_split
-In your ft_extract_word function, the use of **s instead of *s is related to how you want to modify the pointer s in the calling function (ft_split) from within ft_extract_word.
+In your ft_extract_word function, the use of "**s" instead of *s is related to how you want to modify the pointer s in the calling function (ft_split) from within ft_extract_word.
 This is a common technique in C for modifying a pointer through a function call, often referred to as "passing a pointer by reference".

 Let's break it down:

-Pointer to a Pointer (**s): When you pass &s to ft_extract_word from ft_split, you are passing a pointer to the pointer s.
-Inside ft_extract_word, s is then a pointer to a pointer to char, or char **.
+Pointer to a Pointer ("**s"): When you pass &s to ft_extract_word from ft_split, you are passing a pointer to the pointer s.
+Inside ft_extract_word, s is then a pointer to a pointer to char, or char "**".
 This allows you to modify where the original pointer s (in ft_split) is pointing.

 Dereferencing Once (*s): When you use *s inside ft_extract_word, you are